fortran-lang/stdlib/doc/specs/stdlib_math.md

 #### Return value

-Returns a one-dimensional `array` of fixed-spaced values.
+Returns a rank-1 `array` of fixed-spaced values.

 For `integer` type arguments, the length of the result vector is `(end - start)/step + 1`.
 For `real` type arguments, the length of the result vector is `floor((end - start)/step) + 1`.